-PZMs have a very specific place, and are not typically used in studio recordings.
-Most often, a PZM is an omni-directional mic mounted to a plate, so that the mic picks up all the reflections of the sound in an awkward space (e.g. inside a closed piano).
+While they perform a very specific function, PZMs are not typically used in the studio.
+Most often, a PZM is an omnidirectional mic mounted to a plate, so the mic picks up all the reflections of the sound in an awkward space (e.g. inside a closed piano).